 The Ossian Rolls…Area Comprehensive Plan is not a new departure.
 Rather it incorporates and builds upon the Goals, Recommendations and Strategies set forth in the Wells County Comprehensive Plan.
 Further, it delves more strategically into how a significant community asset, Archbold Wilson Memorial Park, might be a catalyst for community & economic development for Ossian and surrounding areas.
 Therefore, it should not be viewed as a change of direction but, rather, a refinement of the course already established.

-At its February 24, 2015 meeting, the Ossian Steering Committee made a recommendation to the Town of Ossian Town Council to review, consider, revise, if deemed appropriate, and adopt this Comprehensive Community Development Plan.
+At its February 24, 2015 meeting, the Ossian Town Council reviewed and adopted this FINAL Ossian Rolls Area Comprehensive Plan.

 Zip code: 46777